maheshdananjaya/1KVS/README.md

   - 3 servers for failures detector (You can use the same servers used for compute and memory, but not recommend)

 # Setting Up
-We have two ways to configure, build and run experiments.
+We have two methods to configure, build and run experiments.
 Normally, we run our experiments on 8 cloudlab servers with a preconfigured ubuntu image.
 Additionally, you can build the this project manually and run experiments.
 In this section, we briefly explain both apporaches.

 ## Cloudlab
 We use 8 r650 cloudlab servers for the experiments becuase sometimes some servers are faulty in which case we need to manuallty set up.